 Q: I heard you describe on your radio show how to construct a trap for Asian ambrosia beetles.
-I think the parts were a plastic cup, a film canister, a cotton wick and alcohol.
-Where can I find specific instructions to create this trap and what kind of alcohol do I use?
+I think the parts were a soft drink bottle and Purell hand sanitizer.
+Where can I find specific instructions to create this trap?

 A: I have become personally interested in Asian ambrosia beetles ever since they killed a big flowering cherry in my back yard.
 I fear they will become a big problem as the years pass because they bore into healthy trees.
 The female beetles introduce a deadly fungus into the center of a tree.
 Besides cherry, they also attack crape myrtle, Japanese maple, redbud and many other trees.